stefan-caraiman/katacoda-scenarios/linux-administration/step04.md

 For example we can tell echo to put some text in a file like so: `echo "Some text" > file.txt`{{execute}} and if we check the file we can see it has the message "Some text", `cat file.txt`{{execute}}

-`>` is used as a easy way to write text into a file, without opening and editing the file by hand.
+`>` is used as an easy way to write text into a file, without opening and editing the file by hand.
+It is usually used in scripts.

 **Beware** If you use `>` on an existing file, it will delete all the text inside, and only put your message in it.
 It overwrites everything inside the file.